About FDIC >

 The Year in Review

 The FDIC insures bank and savings association deposits.
-As insurer, the FDIC must continually evaluate and effectively manage how changes in the economy, the financial markets and the banking system affect the adequacy and the viability of the deposit insurance fund.
+As insurer, the FDIC must continually evaluate and effectively manage how changes in the economy, the financial markets and the banking system affect the adequacy and the viability of the Deposit Insurance Fund.

-Deposit Insurance Reform
+Implementation of Deposit Insurance Reform

 Center for Financial Research